A fault-tolerant non-Clifford gate for the surface code in two dimensions: Methods

 It is worth remarking that the method we have discussed here enables us to produce other three-dimensional structures that go beyond foliation~\cite{Nickerson18}.
 Much research has sought to map quantum error-correcting codes into measurement-based schemes~\cite{Bolt16, Brown18} through a system called `foliation' to access favourable properties of exotic quantum error-correcting codes.
 Conversely, some fault-tolerant measurement-based schemes have been developed that are not expected to have a description in terms of a quantum error-correcting code.
 Really though, at least in theory, we should expect that we can implement any fault-tolerant protocol independent of the architecture that we choose to realise our qubits.
 The scheme presented here gives us a way to realise these models that are beyond foliation with a two-dimensional array of static qubits.
 Given their promising thresholds~\cite{Nickerson18} it may be worth exploring the practicality of some of these higher-dimensional models on two-dimensional architectures.

-In the same vein, we point out that the surface code that is propagated by the alternative lattice is the described naturally on the hexagonal lattice.
-This lattice has been largely dismissed because of the weight-six hexagonal stabilizer terms diminish the threshold against one type (say bit-flip) Pauli noise~\cite{Delfosse14a}.
+In the same vein, we point out that the two-dimensional surface code that is propagated by the code deformations of the alternative lattice is the described naturally on the hexagonal lattice.
+This lattice has been largely dismissed because of the weight-six hexagonal stabilizer terms diminish the threshold against bit-flip noise~\cite{Delfosse14a}.
 However, we measure its stabilizers using only weight-three measurements, and the higher weight stabilizers are inferred from single-qubit measurements.
 As such, it may be worth revisiting this model as the scheme presented here offers a method of stabilizer extraction that does not require measurements of weight greater than three.
 We may therefore expect this model to have a high threshold with respect to the gate error model~\cite{Raussendorf06}.